ajay-dhangar/algo/docs/algorithms/Searching Algorithms/PrioritySearch.md

 **Limited to 2D Search:**
   - Priority search is primarily designed for 2D spatial queries and may not be suitable for higher-dimensional data without modification.

+## Summary
+Priority Search is an algorithm used for efficiently finding the closest rectangle to a query point in a 2D plane, where each rectangle is associated with a priority value.
+It sorts the rectangles by priority and searches for the one that contains the query point.